tuts2024/ge-migration-agent/nl-to-forms/README.md

 ### 2. Get the Files

-Ensure you have the following two files in a single project directory (e.g., `doforms-ai-demo/`):
+Ensure you have the following two files in a single project directory :

 * `app.py`
 * `metadata.csv`